Serverus Jjumba: Early years and education

 He was born on 2 July 1962 at Katinnyondo, Kyannamukaaka, Masaka District, in the Buganda Region of Uganda, in the Roman Catholic Diocese of Masaka.
 His parents are the late Herman Jildo Ssebiranda and Leocadia Namazzi.

 He attended St. Augustine’s and St. Paul Primary School, Kitovu, Masaka.
 He then joined Bukalasa Minor Seminary, in Kalungu District.
 Later he studied at St. Thomas Aquinas Major Seminary, at Katigondo, also in Kalungu District.
 He then completed his theological studies at St. Mary’s National Major Seminary, at Ggaba, in Kampala, Uganda's capital city.
 He also has a Master of Education degree and a Diploma in Religious Studies, both awarded by Makerere University, the oldest and largest public university in Uganda.

 Priesthood

 He was ordained priest on 20 June 1992, at Masaka, when he was 29 years and 11 months old.
 He served at Bikira Parish from 1991 until 1993.
 He was the formator and treasurer at Bukalasa Minor Seminary between 1993 and 2000.
 In 2000, he was appointed as the treasurer of the Catholic Diocese of Masaka, serving in that capacity until 2014.
 From 2014 until 2019, he was the Vicar General of Masaka Diocese.

 On Tuesday, 16 April 2019, Pope Francis appointed Monsignor Serverus Jjumba, the new bishop of Masaka Diocese, replacing Bishop John Baptist Kaggwa, who had tendered his resignation, having attained the Mandatory retirement age of 75 years, on 23 March 2018.

-Bishop Kaggwa remained the apostolic administrator of Masaka Doicese until "the day of the canonical possession by the new bishop".
+Bishop Kaggwa remained the apostolic administrator of Masaka Diocese until "the day of the canonical possession by the new bishop".